John R. Broderick has served as the eighth president of Old Dominion University since 2008.

 In 2011, the university launched a comprehensive civic and community engagement initiative.
 More than 11,000 students engaged in community service last year, equating to more than 375,000 hours spent tutoring, offering health check-ups, reading to the elderly, beautifying neighborhoods, and cleaning local waterways, among other activities.
 Faculty and staff provided another 54,000 hours of service for more than 800 organizations.
 Old Dominion was recently recognized for the second consecutive year on the President of the United States' Higher Education Community Service Honor Roll.

 President Broderick oversaw the renewal of football at Old Dominion in 2009, with the Monarchs posting the most successful record of any start-up team in FCS history.
-He served on the NCAA board of directors and as chair of the President's Football Championship Series advisory committee.
-This past summer, the University joined Conference USA and its football program was reclassified to the Football Bowl Subdivision.
+He served on the NCAA board of directors, as chair of the President's Football Championship Series advisory committee and currently serves on the NCAA Division I Committee on Institutional Performance.
+In 2013, the University joined Conference USA and its football program was reclassified to the Football Bowl Subdivision.
 President Broderick currently serves as the vice chair of the Conference USA board.

 The University's Board of Visitors voted in 2012 to extend his contract to 2017.